 One of the things I know about self-blame is that it is actually rooted in the fight or flight response.
 When we feel vulnerable or embarrassed or made wrong, cortisol levels rise, adrenaline spikes, we feel that pit in our stomach.
 The body reacts as though our life is on the line.
 When I think about it, in those moments, I do feel the urge to run.
 I want to run away from those feelings.
 And I promptly begin to blame myself, to get angry, to hear voices accusing me of doing wrong.
 I could have chosen to stop and breathe.
 To allow myself to feel the wave of the emotions rise and move over me.
 But I didn’t.
 And now, I have another choice.
 I can make this day about more self-recrimination or I can move into letting it go.
 It’s the thing I preach with my A-Team: Reset.
 The slip is now in the past.
 It’s time to forgive, and more importantly, to practice self-compassion versus self-recrimination.

 We often think of success as an arrow going straight up.
 It’s easy to think of weight loss as an all-or-nothing endeavor.
-MBL has its rules.
-MBL has a structure that requires focus and practice.
+The Luminous has rules.
+The Luminous has a structure that requires focus and practice.
 But I am not perfect.
 And to think of bailing on this endeavor when I’ve gotten so much out of it, when I’m here on this public forum cheering on those of you who are here with me… I can’t bail.
 I also can’t expect perfection.
 And if I’m going to get to my goal, it’s clear I need to get better at forgiveness.
 Forgive myself, and forgive those who may lash out from their own pain and insecurity.
 THIS is worth fighting for.
 As I write this, I can actually feel the release.
 I am not perfect.
 But I am worthy of my own forgiveness, at the very least I can fake it ’til I make it.
 I am worthy of feeling good about all that I’ve done.
 I’m riding this wave, and sometimes the waves will kick my ass.
 Sometimes it will be tough to get back up.
 I’m getting back up.
 Forgiveness, just like making these big changes, requires practice.
 So today, with you all in my corner, I practice.
 And I wish for you all to be kinder to yourselves.
 I wish for you the ability to be gentle with yourself.
 To practice compassion with the one person you’re often the least kindest to: You.